NathanGodey/AdvancedNLP/markdown/course5_inference.md

 E(\#generated\_tokens) = \frac{1 - \alpha^{\gamma + 1}}{1 - \alpha}
 $$

-Which is # forward passes' reduction factor.
+Which is the forward passes' reduction factor.

 ---